mpc001/auto_avsr/README.md

 ## Model zoo

-We provide models for lrs3, and plan to release more (including av-asr) soon.
+We provide audio-only, visual-only and audio-visual models for lrs3.

 <details open>